estefaniatalavera/estefaniatalavera.github.io/_pages/talks.md

 author_profile: true
 date: 2021-07-20
 ---

+### Invited Talk at the University of Sheffield, Online
+April 2026  <br>

+### Invited Talk at Bayer CVLab, Online
+April 2026  <br>

+### Invited Talk at EAISI – Eindhoven Artificial Intelligence Systems Institute, Eindhoven
+April 2026 <br>

+### Invited Talk at the University of Córdoba, Spain
+February 2024 <br>

-### Invited Talk at the Workshop Internacional en Investigacion de Inteligencia Artificial (PhawAI), Arequipa, Peru
+### Invited Keynote Talk at the Workshop Internacional en Investigacion de Inteligencia Artificial (PhawAI), Arequipa, Peru
 November 2025, <a href="https://www.phawai.org/">Info</a> <br>

-### Invited Talk at the Alice & Eve 2025, University of Groningen, Netherlands
+### Invited Keynote Talk at the Alice & Eve 2025, University of Groningen, Netherlands
 October 2025, <a href="https://alice-and-eve.github.io/2025/">Info</a> <br>

 ### Invited Talk at the HAVA lab in the University of Amsterdam, Netherlands